-- Show in IO Editor/Chip Planner Allows you to cross-probe or reconfigure the selected I/Os in I/O Editor or Chip Planner. - Note: This menu item is only active when the I/O Editor is open. - Mark Selected Static Marks the selected I/Os as static (excluded from Noise Analysis). - Unmark Selected Static Unmarks the selected I/Os as static (included for Noise Analysis). - Mark Selected Don't Care Marks the selected I/O as Don't Care (Not to be considered as Victim). - Unmark Selected Don't Care Unmarks the selected I/0s as Don't Care (to be considered as Victim). - Copy Selection Copies the selected I/Os to the Clipboard for pasting into other applications. - Print Selection Copies the selected I/Os and sends to the printer. - Sort by Package Die Pad Number Sorts the Pin Number by the order of the I/O Pad number.
+- Mark Selected Static Marks the selected I/Os as static (excluded from Noise Analysis). - Unmark Selected Static Unmarks the selected I/Os as static (included for Noise Analysis). - Mark Selected Don't Care Marks the selected I/O as Don't Care (Not to be considered as Victim). . - Unmark Selected Don't Care Unmarks the selected I/Os as Don't Care (to be considered as Victim). - Copy Selection Copies the selected I/Os to the Clipboard for pasting into other applications. - Print Selection Copies the selected I/Os and sends to the printer. • - Sort by Package Die Pad Number Sorts the Pin Number by the order of the I/O Pad number.
 Use this option to find a pin and its neighboring pins.
 All used pins are arranged in order of proximity (geographical proximity).